Skip to Content

 • 2 tablespoons Olive Oil

-• 4 cloves Garlics, minced
+• 4 cloves Garlic minced

-• 1 large Onion, diced
+• 1 large Onion diced

-• 1 medium Red Bell Pepper, seeded and diced
+• 1 medium Red Bell Pepper seeded and diced

-• 1 medium Yellow Bell Pepper, seeded and diced
+• 1 medium Yellow Bell Pepper seeded and diced

-• 1 medium Green Bell Pepper, seeded and diced
+• 1 medium Green Bell Pepper seeded and diced

-• 2 medium Carrots, peeled and diced
+• 2 medium Carrot peeled and diced

-• 2 stalks Celery, diced
+• 2 stalks Celery diced

-• 1 medium Jalapeño, seeded and finely diced
+• 1 medium Jalapeño seeded and finely diced

-• 3 cups Vegetable Broth, substitute chicken or beef broth if preferred
+• 3 cups Vegetable Broth substitute chicken or beef broth if preferred

 • 12 ounces Tomato Sauce